xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

 With this pattern, we can eliminate the possibility of differentiating each behavior with conditional statements and substitute them with classes that have different implementation accordingly.
-Each object does not have to know its type of movement.
+Each object doesn't have to know its type of movement.

 ### iv.
 Game States
 #### Problem in context

-We wanted to switch from different states smoothly as the game proceeded, from the Menus to the Game itself for instance.
+We wanted to switch from different states smoothly as the game proceeded, from the Menus to the Game for instance.

 #### The pattern

 To implement the different states of the game, as the name implies, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
-If so, we can switch from different states only by switching to another class/state.
+By doing so, we can switch from different states only by switching to another class/state.
+Each state has a controller that regulates the switching of the states with the GameLoop has the context/model.

 #### Implementation